 This is one of the 20 stages of the GM Ringway – the new walking trail for Greater Manchester.
 Stage 12 connects Norden (buses from Rochdale & Bury) with Bury town centre via Knowl Hill, peaceful valleys and a pretty village.

 At least temporarily, we have revised the route just east of the M66 motorway to avoid a very overgrown and boggy section.
 The new route is shown on the Plotaroute map.

-The route can followed, downloaded or printed using the mobile-friendly Plotaroute site.
+This walk is available (without written directions) on the mobile-friendly Plotaroute app .
 To use Plotaroute on your phone’s browser, simply click the map.
 Then, when you’re ready to start walking, click the tracker icon (bottom right) to show your position as you follow the route.
 We recommend carrying an additional power source and/or map when following online routes on your phone.

 Feedback on the route

 To give any feedback or notify us of any issues with this route, please click on the button below

 – Views over the chain of reservoirs in the Naden valley.